Beaches Near Madrid: Best Coastal Day Trips from the Capital

 Some of the best places to sunbathe in Madrid are its many parks.
 Madrid Río is a top spot due to being close to water to cool down.
 Other options include Retiro Park with its large area giving multiple options of places to relax, and Casa de Campo, which is less crowded than the Retiro and benefits from having access to an outdoor pool.

-As you can see, despite Madrid being landlocked you can still get your beach fix in those hot summer months.
-From urban beaches like Madrid Río Park to river beaches such as Alberche and Playa de Estremera, Madrid surprisingly has you covered.
+As you can see, despite Madrid being landlocked you can still get your beach fix in Madrid during those hot summer months.
+From urban beaches like Madrid Río Park to river beaches near Madrid such as Alberche and Playa de Estremera, the closest beaches to Madrid surprisingly have you covered.

-On your next trip to Madrid, pack your beach gear, grab your sunscreen, and get ready to explore these fantastic destinations.
+On your next trip to Madrid, pack your beach gear, grab your sunscreen, and get ready to explore these fantastic Madrid beach destinations.
 Embrace the chance to relax, rejuvenate, and enjoy a slice of beach paradise in the middle of Spain!
+For a complete Madrid itinerary, check out my guide to spending 2 days in Madrid.

 About Me